-Applications of Economics to the fields of environmental studies, health, education, financial management, organizational behavior, supply chain management and numerous other policy areas have become much more powerful and effective through the QE-DS partnership.
+Applications of Economics to the fields of environmental studies, health, education, financial management, organisational behaviour, supply chain management and numerous other policy areas have become much more powerful and effective through the QE-DS partnership.

 Today no scientist, policymaker, manager or skilled worker aspiring to move up the career ladder can afford to remain ignorant of this powerful partnership that is shaping the modern world in so many important ways.
 Starting at the foundational level the carefully designed QEDA course takes the student step by step onward to the higher levels of applications of modern Economics and Data Science.
 The three-year undergraduate course offers the basic principles, and the post graduate programme builds on that to offer specialisations in important areas like global finance, forecasting, data mining and Big Data analytics, to give only a few examples.

 Rigorous training in QE and DS will make the students well qualified to handle a wide variety of jobs in governmental organisations as well as in the private sector, including NGOs.
 Prospective employers include the financial services sector, consultancy firms, insurance companies, data analytics organisations, business houses, regulatory bodies and think tanks.
 Two sectors of the Indian economy- non-traditional industries and IT-enabled services- are expected to grow at a rapid pace over the next two decades.
 As a result, demand for the products of the Programme will also show sustained growth.
 A great advantage of studying at BIT Mesra is the strong industry connection and the reputation it holds amongst employers for producing high-level graduates.
 So career opportunities can safely be taken to be wide and expanding.